 - It might reasonably be expected to cause excessive demand for health or social services.
 Referral for an Immigration Secondary examination is mandatory when a foreign national:

 - is seeking to enter Canada in order to undergo medical treatment; or

 It is not possible, given the time constraints of the primary examination process, to assess the health status of every foreign national seeking authorization to enter Canada.

-If you are consider inadmissible to Canada, it is important that you have an experience professional by your side.
+If you are considered inadmissible to Canada, it is important that you have an experienced professional by your side.
 All types of inadmissibility are complex cases which can seriously impact your immigration application.

 Refused Based on Medical Inadmissibility?